Corinnadejesus/DSA/README.md

 ## Data Structures and Algorithm Practice

-# Just a place to hold all practice problems and solutions completed.
+Just a place to hold problems completed and their respective solutions.